 One of the most common issues relevant to many RC structures which is encountered on-site is that of cracking.
 Understanding the interplay between fundamental mechanisms involved in the processes of hydration-induced temperature, shrinkage, creep, loading and herewith caused cracking requires interdisciplinary integration of materials science and structural engineering.
 A comprehensive approach to this problem requires the design of robust experimental techniques, development of multiscale models (micro, meso and mainly, macro-scale) and evaluation of code-based and other analytical approaches relevant to crack control in concrete which is also the aim of RILEM TC CCS: Early age and long term crack width analysis in RC structures.

-The conference will consist of lectures by researchers and other professionals from a variety of scientific disciplines in works targeted to crack control in concrete.
-The conference is intended for researchers and practitioners at any career level who have interest in deepening knowledge on the targeted subjects.
+The conference consisted of lectures by researchers and other professionals from a variety of scientific disciplines in works targeted to crack control in concrete.
+It was intended for researchers and practitioners at any career level who have interest in deepening knowledge on the targeted subjects.

 The city of Katowice is a dynamic urban hub brimming with culture, history, and innovation.
 At the epicentre of this vibrant metropolis lies its pulsating City Centre, a melting pot of architectural marvels, cultural landmarks, and lively streets that captivate visitors from near and far.
 The places worth recommending to visit while staying in Katowice include:

-A dedicated conference dinner will be organised in Katowice City Centre to facilitate scientific discussions.
+A dedicated conference dinner was organised in Katowice City Centre to facilitate scientific discussions.

-For those willing to travel from Katowice, they can explore a variety of fascinating destinations that showcase Poland’s rich history, natural beauty, and cultural heritage.
+For those willing to travel from Katowice, they could explore a variety of fascinating destinations that showcase Poland’s rich history, natural beauty, and cultural heritage.

 Kraków (Cracow) – 80 km